pdaether/SublimeMarkdownBuild/README.md

 1. Download the repo
 2. Copy everything in the repo to a folder named "MarkdownBuild" under the package folder of SublimeText 2 (create it if it doesn't exist)

+## Configuration

+The generated html file will be saved in the temp folder of your operating system.

+But if you set `markdownbuild_output_same_dir` to `true`, then the generated html will be saved in the same directory as the markdown file.
+This is just usefull if you want to store the resulting html permanently.

+	{
+		"markdownbuild_output_same_dir": true
+	}

 ## Usage

 Originally this plugin is named "SublimeMarkdown" which features automatic bullet points, numbered lists etc. Now the bullet points functionality is extracted to a separated plugin named "SublimeBullet" <https://github.com/erinata/SublimeBullet>